+The group of volunteers who are responsible for managing the Apache HTTP Server Project.
+This includes deciding what is distributed as products of the Apache HTTP Server Project, maintaining the Project's shared resources, speaking on behalf of the Project, resolving license disputes regarding Apache products, nominating new PMC members or committers, and establishing these guidelines.
 Membership in the Apache PMC is by invitation only and must be approved by consensus of the active Apache PMC members.
 A PMC member is considered inactive by their own declaration or by not contributing in any form to the project for over six months.
 An inactive member can become active again by reversing whichever condition made them inactive ( i.e. , by reversing their earlier declaration or by once again contributing toward the project's work).
 Membership can be revoked by a unanimous vote of all the active PMC members other than the member in question.

+The group of volunteers who are responsible for the technical aspects of the Apache HTTP Server Project.
+This group has write access to the appropriate source repositories and these volunteers may cast binding votes on any technical discussion.
 Membership as a Committer is by invitation only and must be approved by consensus of the active Apache PMC members.
 A Committer is considered inactive by their own declaration or by not contributing in any form to the project for over six months.
 An inactive member can become active again by reversing whichever condition made them inactive ( i.e. , by reversing their earlier declaration or by once again contributing toward the project's work).
 Membership can be revoked by a unanimous vote of all the active PMC members (except the member in question if they are a PMC member).

 Each of the Apache Project's active source code repositories contain a file called "STATUS" which is used to keep track of the agenda and plans for work within that repository.
 The STATUS file includes information about release plans, a summary of code changes committed since the last release, a list of proposed changes that are under discussion, brief notes about items that individual developers are working on or want discussion about, and anything else that might be useful to help the group track progress.
 The active STATUS files are automatically posted to the mailing list each week.